hackzilla/DoctrineMigrationPrunerBundle/README.md

 Please report issues using GitHub's issue tracker: [GitHub Repo](https://github.com/hackzilla/DoctrineMigrationPrunerBundle)

+If you find this project useful, consider [buying me a coffee](https://www.buymeacoffee.com/hackzilla).

 ## License

 This bundle is released under the MIT license.
 See the [LICENSE](https://github.com/hackzilla/DoctrineMigrationPrunerBundle/blob/main/LICENSE) file for details.